jstubbins98-netize/inteiliDOS/README.md

 The operating system does not require CPUID, CMOV, MMX, SSE, APIC, USB, ACPI, or PCI to start.
 Optional drivers can use later hardware when it is present.

-See [COMPATIBILITY.md](inteiliDOS for 1990s computers/COMPATIBILITY.md) for detailed boundaries and testing recommendations.
+See inteiliDOS for 1990s computers/COMPATIBILITY.md for detailed boundaries and testing recommendations.

 ## Features